j10sanders/j10sanders.github.io/_posts/2016-12-01-pocket-chip-music-server.md

 ---
 layout: post
-title:  How to turn a Pocket CHIP into your home's music server/Chromecast Audio
+title:  How to turn a Pocket CHIP into your home's music server / Chromecast Audio
 category: Pocket CHIP, Linux, Mopidy
 description: Do you have, or want, a Pocket CHIP?
 Do you have a Chromecast Audio for each of the speaker setups in your house?
 If you answered "yes" to the first question and "no" to the second, then this tutorial is for you!
 ---